mensfeld/Custom-Errors-Handler/README.md

-=CustomErrorsHandler
+# CustomErrorsHandler

+## Install

+    gem install custom_error_handler

+and in your Gemfile:

+    gem 'custom_error_handler'

+## About

 Custom Errors Handler is intended as an easy alternative to manage showing/rendering exceptions templates (404, 500) in Rails3.

 The intent behind it was to KISS as much as it is possible.
 It allows you to render different 404/500 templates for different controllers/modules.

-I could create gem with it but i didn't because IMHO this functionality is to small to make a gem out of it.

 If no errors templates are found, it renders default public/error_code template.
 It works only with Rails3

-==Quick Start

-Put it in vendor/plugins :)

 ==Usage